bajamircea/bajamircea.github.io/_posts/2021-02-27-fixed-latest.markdown

 The **disadvantages** of this approach are that:

-- Propagating changes from B to A requires the additional step to change A to refer to the newer build of B
+- Propagating changes from B to A requires the additional step to change A to refer to the newer build of B. The effort required depends on the specifics of the build system used
 - It creates a maintenance activity to periodically take new versions of B
 - When taking a new version of B breaks the build of A there could have done many changes to B causing the issue: that will take time investigating